finos/legend-studio/.changeset/forty-drinks-scream.md

 '@finos/legend-studio': patch
 ---

-Display mapping element from the included mapping in its corresponding mapping editor tab
+Correctly display mapping elements from the included mappings in their corresponding mapping editor tab